 DNA can also be transcribed into other types of RNA that do not code for proteins.
 Such transcripts may serve to influence cell structure and to regulate genes.

 What can a transcriptome tell us?

-Depending on the technique used, it is often possible to count the number of transcripts to determine the amount of gene activity, also called gene expression, in a certain cell or tissue type.
+Depending on the technique used, it is often possible to count the number of transcripts to determine the amount of gene activity - also called gene expression - in a certain cell or tissue type.

 How can transcriptome data be used to explore gene function?

 The function of most genes is not yet known.
-A search of a transcriptome database can give researchers a list of all the tissues in which a gene is expressed, providing clues to its possible function.
+A search of a transcriptome database can give researchers a list of all the tissues in which a gene is expressed, providing clues about its possible function.